tytydraco/yessleep/out/Theres_a_Tunnel_Beneath_the_Playground.md

 “I was just curious, has she been seeming okay to you?”

 “What do you mean?
 She’s gotten maybe a little more paranoid.”
 His face wrinkled in confusion.
 “Why is there something wrong with her?
 I just saw her last week and she seemed fine.”
-His barrage of questions was sweet and I reached out and patted his arm.
+His barrage of questions was sweet.
+I reached out and patted his arm.

 “Mom’s doing just fine, I just see her more often and I wanted to make sure she’s keeps up with her health.
 She’s getting older and I want to make sure she comfortable.”